 Upon receipt of a claim, we will deal with it promptly and fairly and will provide appropriate information on the progress of the claim.
-Once all the information required has been received, we will settle eligible claims promptly.
+Once we accept a claim we will pay the benefit within five days providing we have valid payment details.

-Lump sum payments will be made to the policyholder who is responsible for distributing the benefit and must comply with the rules laid down by HMRC in respect of Excepted group life assurance policies.
+Lump sum payments will be made to the trustees who are responsible for distributing the benefit and must comply with the rules laid down by HMRC in respect of excepted group life assurance policies.
 There must be an appropriate bank account into which benefit payments can be made.
 We will only make payments to UK bank accounts.